Buying a property is a huge milestone and likely to be the biggest purchase you’ll ever make, so it pays to have your wits about you.

 Alerting you to environmental hazards and upcoming development applications (DAs)

 A property lawyer or conveyancer knows where and what to look for when it comes to what may impact your property of choice.
 For example, does the land have a history of contamination?
 How will that affect your purchase today and in the future?
 Similarly, is there any applications for development in the area that will affect the value of your chosen property.
-A good lawyer will do their due diligence to ensure you feel secure making your property purchase.
+A good lawyer or conveyancer will do their due diligence to ensure you feel secure making your property purchase.

 Contract and tax advice